 Tracing the diatoms as they descend, scientists can track what is happening to the dying [diatoms] and where their carbon is going.
-As blooms form near the surface, where there is enough light, they can be seen from space by satellite.
+As blooms form near the surface, where there is enough light, they can be seen from space by satellite (Fig.1).
 To bloom and grow successfully, diatoms need nutrients and light.
-Nutrients become available moving upward in currents formed when the strong winds of winter churn the waters to create mixed layers.
+Nutrients move upward in currents formed when the strong winds of winter churn the waters to create mixed layers.
 Similarly, gardeners add mulch in the fall that will decompose into the soil providing nutrients for growing plants the following spring.
-Phytoplankton bloom when the necessary amount of light, nutrients and other oceanographic conditions are right.
 The TRACER scientific team took their samples at polynyas, places in the Arctic and Antarctic where the ice melts seasonally and allows sunlight to warm the surface water.
 Phytoplankton bloom here from November to January/February-the highest sunlit period in the Southern Ocean.
 [11]

 In 2016, during the TRACERS expedition, they used satellite images to locate and sample diatom blooms in the Ross Sea (Antarctica).
 The images measured the chlorophyll across the swath of the Ross Sea.
-(Blooms look pale green-blue against the dark ocean because of the absorptive qualities of their internal chlorophyll and the outer shells of these microscopic creatures.
+(Blooms look pale green-blue against the dark ocean because of the absorptive qualities of their internal chlorophyll and the outer shells of these microscopic creatures).
 The diatoms' glassy, silica shells refract and absorb light, creating the colors in the image.
 Coccolithophores absorb light differently, appearing pale blue, because of their calcium carbonate shell.
 [12] Water column samples confirm what was seen in the satellite data.
-Looking at the dissolved organic carbon available, measured at 56 m (DOC), it measured higher in carbon than normal around this bloom.
-(Orellana, 2016)

 The science team can follow the path of the phytoplankton and thus the carbon by tracing cells as they die.
-In death phytoplankton release mucous and other molecules stimulating the cells to blob together.
-Bacteria colonize these cell globs remineralizing the nutrients as part of the fuel they need to live.
-As these globs known as "marine snow" fall, cameras can capture images of the cells from the scatter of light they reflect.
-By staining the cells scientists can trace how much carbon is going down to the depths out of the biotic carbon cycle.
-As (Fe) is depleted, death is triggered for the phytoplankton, and the blobs of dying cells begin to form.
+In death phytoplankton release mucous and other molecules stimulating the cells to attach to each other forming bigger size particles that sink fast.
+Bacteria colonize these cell rich-particles remineralizing the nutrients as part of the fuel they need to live.
+As these particles known as "marine snow" fall into the deep ocean, cameras can capture images of the cells from the scatter of light they reflect.
+By staining the cells scientists can trace the dead cells as they are going down to the depths out of the euphotic zone and the carbon cycle.
+As (Fe) is depleted, death is triggered for the phytoplankton, and the particles formed from dying cells sink to the deep ocean.